Option-aware Temporally Abstracted Value for Offline Goal-Conditioned Reinforcement Learning: Option-aware Temporally Abstracted (OTA) Value

 \section{Option-aware Temporally Abstracted (OTA) Value}

-In this section, we propose a simple solution for learning $V^h(s, g)$ by leveraging \textit{options} \cite{(option)Sutton1999} to reduce the horizon length. \textit{Option}, also known as \textit{macro actions}, is a sequences of primitive actions that enable temporal abstraction.
-In our offline RL setting, an option starting from the state $s_t$ corresponds to a sequence of $n$ actions $(a_t, a_{t+1}, \ldots, a_{t+n-1})$, which are extracted from trajectories in the offline dataset.
+In this section, we propose a straightforward solution for learning $V^h(s, g)$ by leveraging \textit{options} \cite{(option)Sutton1999} to reduce the horizon length.
+An \textit{option} can be regarded as a temporally extended sequence of primitive actions that enable temporal abstraction.
+In our offline RL setting, an option starting from the state $s_t$ corresponds to a sequence of $n$ actions $(a_t, a_{t+1}, \ldots, a_{t+n-1})$ extracted from trajectories in the offline dataset.
 By using temporally extended actions in planning, we reduce the \textit{effective horizon length}, referring to the number of planning steps, to approximately $d^\star(s_t, g)/n$.
 Therefore, to ensure that the high-level value $V^h$ is suitable for long-term planning, we modify the reward and target value in Equation (\ref{eq:iql_value_loss}) to be \textit{option-aware}.